healkeiser/google_drive_vfx_server/config/pipeline/substance_painter/assets/colorluts/README.txt

-Placer ici les fichiers image à utiliser en tant que carte Tables de recherche
+Put here image files to be used as Look-Up Tables map